Planning A Canoe Camping Trip In The Boundary Waters

 Where will we stay?

 The night before and the night after the canoe-camping trip, we'll be staying in the canoer cabins at Gunflint Northwoods Outfitters.
-I was there once before, in 2003, when a hiking partner and I spontaneously decided to do part of our backpacking trip with canoes and paddles, rather than continue on the very overgrown Border Route Trail for no less than ten days.
+I was there once before, when a hiking partner and I spontaneously decided to do part of our backpacking trip with canoes and paddles rather than continue on the very overgrown Border Route Trail for no less than ten days.
 The staff was very helpful to us in planning our canoe trip and very nice, and there was no question that I'd visit them again.
 I'll tell you more about Gunflint below.

 How far is it from Duluth, Minnesota to Gunflint Northwoods Outfitters?